 Yes, I realise you are supposed to call these gingerbread biscuits, or gingerbread people these days, but I stuck with the classic name.
 Also, the cookie cutters I have used for years are some my granny had, and the ‘female’ one was lost a long time ago… Needless to say, I could have just bought more, but I wanted to stick to traditions in my festive baking ways.

-I updated the photos for this post when I created my Christmas Ebook, but the recipe has stayed the same.
+I updated the photos for this post but the recipe has stayed the same.
 It’s not something I personally want to mess with any time soon!
-This sorta recipe is the perfect bake to top and decorate the Gingerbread Drip Cake recipe I have, and my Christmas Gingerbread Cake recipe!
+This sorta recipe is the perfect bake to top and decorate the gingerbread drip cake recipe I have, and my Christmas gingerbread cake recipe!

 Gingerbread is one of the simplest, but best festive bakes around.
-There is the occasional person out there that doesn’t like Gingerbread, which is fair enough, but you can easily play around with the levels of spices to suit your personal tastes.
-I like my biscuits to be really ‘Gingery’ but my Fiancé prefers them to have a bit more spice from Cinnamon in.
+There is the occasional person out there that doesn’t like gingerbread, which is fair enough, but you can easily play around with the levels of spices to suit your personal tastes.
+I like my biscuits to be really ‘gingery’ but my brother prefers them to have a bit more spice from cinnamon in.